AmizhthanX/player-behavior-analytics/README.md

 ---

-## 3. Using Real CoreProtect Data
+# 3️⃣ Using Real CoreProtect Data

-Place your CoreProtect database at:
+Place the CoreProtect database at:

 ```text
 plugins/CoreProtect/database.db